All Episodes

 Yes.

-So I'm a little confused, and uh, if the 50 minutes was enough for us to question him for that, what could the good does he go do anyway, he's the story is he was singing like a bird.
+So I'm a little confused, and if the 50 minutes was enough for us to question him for that, what good did he do anyway?

-He was singing like a bird, and then the doctors said the latest I've heard is that he was giving sedate given sedation for his injuries, uh, probably morphine, and he started uh getting a little loopy and passing out, and that's when they said, okay, we've got to stop this.
+And then the doctors said the latest I've heard is that he was given sedation for his, probably morphine, and he started getting a little loopy and passing out.

 It was totally, totally botched.

-Nine point one percent of FHA borrowers missed at least three payments as of December.
+Washington Post, 9.1% of FHA borrowers missed at least three payments as of December.

-You know what that means.
+You know what that means?

 A bailout of the FHA right around the corner.

-And soon we'll be transported to a super secret location, housed in a super secret warehouse for eventual deposit at the Limbaugh Museum of Broadcasting.
+And soon we'll be transported to a super secret location housed in a super secret warehouse for eventual deposit at the Limbaugh Museum of Broadcasting.

-Tomorrow's already gonna be Wednesday.
+Tomorrow's already going to be Wednesday.

-Uh Fastest three hours in media, fastest week in media, as always, is more fun than anything I do to be with you folks.
+As always, is more fun than anything I do to be with you folks.

 I love it, and we'll be back tomorrow to do it all over again.